boolean-uk/developer-environment-setup/windows-setup-instructions.md

    ```

+3. Once the above completes, close the current `git bash` window and open a new one before you continue.
-3. Install the latest version of NodeJS
+4. Install the latest version of NodeJS

    `nvm install node`

-4. Restart terminal and run the final command.
+5. Restart terminal and run the final command.

    `nvm use node`

-5. Confirm that you are using the latest version of Node and npm.
+6. Confirm that you are using the latest version of Node and npm.

    `node -v && npm -v`